Trinity School Newbury Academy Trust

 show respect for each other and their environment.

 Putting student achievement at the heart of all we do for all students ensures we develop confident, successful young people well prepared for their next steps in life.
+Our outstanding facilities and dedicated and ambitious staff team provide the very best environment for learning and help drive our students to achieve personal excellence.

 Who to contact